AArnott/Xunit.SkippableFact/docfx/docs/getting-started.md

 ### Supported platforms

-Apply the @System.Runtime.Versioning.SupportedOSPlatformAttribute and/or @System.Runtime.Versioning.UnsupportedOSPlatformAttribute to a test method to skip it based on the platform the test is running on.
+Apply the @System.Runtime.Versioning.SupportedOSPlatformAttribute and/or @System.Runtime.Versioning.UnsupportedOSPlatformAttribute to a test method or test class to skip it based on the platform the test is running on.

 [!code-csharp[](../../samples/GettingStarted.cs#OSCheck)]